franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Implement something in JS (load_older_messages() func) to scroll to the half of the 'scrollable view' after the messages loaded OR rework the JS logic to only scroll when display_chat triggers.
 - Rework display_chat view and chat logic (I think V2 it's the best).
   - V1
     - Get the date of the last read message that the user read.